 Zatar’s food is prepared in the old world tradition of connecting food with nature; for them, the preparation of a dish begins with the planting of a seed.
 In their terraced, sunny, hillside backyard in South Oakland, they cultivate many of the herbs, vegetables and fruits used in the restaurant’s kitchen.

-Pomegranates, plums, pears, apples, figs, persimmons, , apricots, mulberries, peaches and citrus occupy the top of the hill, while the rest is divided into vegetable terraces.
-Herbs and flowers are planted throughout, attracting an abundance of hummingbirds and bees for pollination.
+Pomegranates, plums, pears, figs, persimmons, grapes, apricots, mulberries, cherries, and raspberries occupy the top of the hill, while the rest is divided into vegetable terraces.
+Herbs and flowers are planted throughout, attracting an abundance of hummingbirds and bees (excellent for pollination!).

 This is the main reason the restaurant has the unpopular, limited hours of being open Wednesday through Saturday only.
 However, regular diners know that Kelly and Waiel will open the restaurant for special parties of ten or more any day of the week.

 The Majid’s also raise chickens for fresh eggs.
 In addition to organic produce, they only use naturally-raised meats, fresh, organic, free-range chicken from Sonoma, organic milk for their house-made yogurt and cheeses, organic extra virgin olive oil, and any other sustainably produced ingredients they can get their hands on.
 Ingredients not raised in the garden are hand-selected in order to ensure the highest possible quality.

 Ingredients not raised in the garden are hand-selected in order to ensure the highest possible quality.